MahmoudSamir0/end_to_end_ci_cd_pipeline_Argocd/README.md

 # Conclusion:

 This CI/CD pipeline, combining ArgoCD, Amazon ECR, and Jenkins, is tailored for efficient and scalable application deployment on an Amazon EKS cluster.
 The project sets the foundation for a streamlined and automated development process, fostering collaboration and accelerating time-to-market for containerized applications in an EKS environment.

+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.

+> [!TIP]
+> Optional information to help a user be more successful.

+> [!IMPORTANT]
+> Crucial information necessary for users to succeed.

+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.

+> [!CAUTION]
+> Negative potential consequences of an action.